legendarycode3/express-js-crash-course/readme.md

 ii).For authentication. </br>
 iii).You can add to request object. </br>

-Common Use Cases for Custom Middleware </br>
+Common Use Cases for Custom Middleware: </br>
+1. Custom middleware allows for modular and reusable code.

 Setting Up A Static Server In Express.js: </br>
 You will use the built-in express.static  middleware.
 This  middleware  allows you to serve static files such as HTML, CSS , JavaScript, Images  & other assets directly from a specified directory. </br>